The fact is, dog treats can be expensive. Plus, the ingredients in them aren’t always best for your dog.

 Does your dog love fish?
 Is tuna one of his favorite foods?
-Well, then you might want to try this recipe for homemade tuna treats.
+Well, then you might want to try Rachel Ray’s recipe for homemade tuna dog treats.
 My friend’s dog loved them!

 I used to have a dog that absolutely loved peanut butter.
 If I was eating a peanut butter and jelly sandwich or chocolate peanut butter cups, she would just be beside herself wanting a bite.
 I wish I’d known about this recipe back then because I think she would have been ecstatic to get these peanut butter bones!

 I didn’t even know there were such recipes… Soup for dogs?
 But what a nice treat this would make, especially on a cold winter day!
 Here, you’ll find recipes for dog dumplings, liver lover’s dog soup, and vegetarian chowder, to name a few.
 These recipes look almost good enough for humans!

 As you know, chocolate can be quite toxic for your dog.
 Chocolate can, in fact, make a dog very sick.
 However, not so with carob.
 So, if your dog loves chocolate (despite the fact that it makes him sick) this carob dog treat might be just the thing to make for him as a good substitute for chocolate.